TheAlgorithms/Python/README.md

 ![](https://img.shields.io/github/repo-size/TheAlgorithms/Python.svg?label=Repo%20size&style=flat-square)&nbsp;
 <!--[![Tested on Python 3.7](https://img.shields.io/badge/Tested%20-Python%203.7-blue.svg?logo=python&style=flat-square)]( https://www.python.org/downloads) &nbsp;-->

+### Description

+This repository contains all the algorithms implemented in Python Just copy search the repository for the algorithm you want to implement and use

+### Requirements

+Requirements for the codes are [here](requirements.txt).
+Install requirements by:<br>

+Python 2
+<pre>pip install -r requirements.txt</pre>
+or
+<pre>python -m install -r requirements.txt </pre>

+Python 3
+<pre>pip3 install -r requirements.txt </pre>
+or
+<pre>py -m install -r requirements.txt </pre>

 ### All algorithms implemented in Python (for education)

 These implementations are for learning purposes.
 They may be less efficient than the implementations in the Python standard library.